aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 You can register your Lambda functions as targets within an Amazon VPC Lattice service network.
 By doing this, your Lambda function becomes a service within the network, and clients that have access to the VPC Lattice service network can call your service.

-[Click here](https://docs.aws.amazon.com/lambda/latest/dg/services-vpc-lattice.html){target="_blank" rel="nofollow"} for more information about using AWS Lambda with Amazon VPC Lattice.
+[Click here](https://docs.aws.amazon.com/lambda/latest/dg/services-vpc-lattice.html){target="_blank"} for more information about using AWS Lambda with Amazon VPC Lattice.

 === "app.py"